-The University is committed to using a variety of management practices and control techniques for the purposes of reducing sediment pollution.
+The University is committed to using a variety of management practices and control techniques for the purposes of reducing the pollutants identified in the WLAs.
 The University intends to use an adaptive, iterative approach for the implementation of BMPs over multiple permit cycles as referenced in the MS4 General Permit Part II.B.3.
-Table 4 presents a schedule of anticipated actions planned for implementation during this permit term.
-The schedule may need to be modified in order to achieve the POC reductions necessary to restore the water quality of Moores Creek, Lodge Creek, Meadow Creek, and Schenks Branch, and ultimately remove the impairment listing.
-Current projections estimate an end date to meet the WLA for this TMDL in 2071.
+The implementation schedule may need to be modified in order to achieve the POC reductions necessary to restore the water quality of the Rivanna River and ultimately remove the impairment listing.